astronomer/docs/astro/configure-worker-queues.md

 3. Copy the name of the worker queue name you want to assign a task to.

 4. In your DAG code, add a `queue='<worker-queue-name>'` argument to the definition of the task.
-If a task is assigned to a queue that does not exist or is not referenced properly, the task might get stuck in a `queued` state and fail to execute.
-Make sure that the name of the queue in your DAG code matches the exact name of the queue in the Cloud UI.
+If a task is assigned to a queue that does not exist or is not referenced properly, the task might remain in a `queued` state and fail to execute.
+Make sure that the name of the queue in your DAG code matches the name of the queue in the Cloud UI.

 	For example, all instances of this task will run in the `short-running-tasks` queue: